lukevers/kittens/README.md

 ## Plugins

 Plugins are written in [GopherLua](https://github.com/yuin/gopher-lua) which is almost identical to [Lua](http://www.lua.org/), but with slight differences.
-Take a look at the [differences between Lua and GopherLua](https://github.com/yuin/gopher-lua#differences-between-lua-and-gopherlua) to get started.
+Take a look at the [differences between Lua and GopherLua](https://github.com/yuin/gopher-lua#differences-between-lua-and-gopherlua) to get started writing plugins.

-Let's look at the structure of a plugin:
+Let's look at the basic structure of a plugin:

 ```lua
 on("EVENTCODE", function (event)